Jianbo-Lab/L2X/imdb-sent/README.md

 python explain.py --task L2X --train
 ###############################################
 # Evaluate the consistency between the prediction on selected
-# sentence and that on the original sample.
+# sentences and that on the original sample.
 python validate_explanation.py
 ```